smaccoun/create-haskstar-app/README.md

 #### Major Goals:

-- Quick scaffolding of full-stack apps with Haskell as a back-end for rapid prototyping that can turn into full scale apps
+- Rapid prototyping of full-stack apps with Haskell as a back-end that can later be turned into full scale production apps.
 - Simplify and reduce time spent on devOps and deploying to cloud
 - Decent level of customization, especially on the front-end
-- Provide template of best practices and best libraries for haskell based webApps (and respective front-ends)
+- Semi-Opinionated (Provide template of best practices and best libraries for haskell based webApps (and respective front-ends))
 - Most batteries included - preset with all the libraries and configuration common to most or all webapps (authentication/login, styling framweworks, forms)
 - Solid tooling (e.g. auto generated REST apis from code, hot reloading, etc)

 Designed to automate all the redundant, not-so-fun parts of setting up a stack.
 This is almost like a framework - monolithic and highly opinionated -